Samsonsjarkal/EgoADL/README.md

 ## Reference

 <a id="1">[1]</a> Multimodal Daily-life Logging in Free-living Environments Using Non-Visual Egocentric Sensors on a Smartphone.
-In-submission, 2023.
+ACM IMWUT (UbiComp), 2024.

 <a id="2">[2]</a> Francesco Gringoli, Matthias Schulz, Jakob Link, Matthias Hollick.
 Free your CSI: A channel state information extraction platform for modern Wi-Fi chipsets.
 ACM WiSec, 2019.